Raleighawesome/miles-ahead/README.md

-# Miles Tracker
+# Miles Ahead 🚗💨

-A comprehensive vehicle mileage tracking application for lease management.
-Track odometer readings, manage allowances, forecast usage, and avoid overage charges.
+Stay miles ahead of your lease allowance with smart vehicle mileage tracking.
+A comprehensive application for lease management that helps you track odometer readings, manage allowances, forecast usage, and avoid costly overage charges.

 ## Features